lynnlangit/learning-hadoop-and-spark/README.md

 ### Development Environment Setup Information

-You have a number of options - you can set up a local Hadoop/Spark cluster (not recommended, too complex) or a partially or fully-managed cluster.
-For learning, I most often use a fully-managed (free tier) cluster.
+You have a number of options - although it is possible for you to set up a local Hadoop/Spark cluster, I do NOT recommended this approach as it's needlessly complex for initial study.
+Rather I do recommend that you use a partially or fully-managed cluster.
+For learning, I most often use a **fully-managed (free tier) cluster**.

 - PARTIALLY-MANAGED - Setup a Hadoop/Spark cloud-cluster on **GCP DataProc** or **AWS EMR**
     - see `setup-hadoop` folder in this Repo for instructions/scripts